DavidArayaSanabria/KQL_AKS_Monitoring/README.md

 ```

-## Monitor AKS Pods running at the Memory utilization threshold you defined for 15 straight or longer:
+## Monitor AKS Pods running at the Memory utilization threshold you defined for 15 minutes straight or longer:

 ```
 let endDateTime = now();